JacobSanford/docker-mariadb-snapshot/docs/running-tests.md

 # Running Tests

-Tests are provided for package-level testing of the docker-mariadb-snapshot container.
+Tests are provided for package-level testing of the docker-mariadb-snapshot image.
 They are not intended for end-users, but rather for developers and maintainers to validate functionality.

-This page provides comprehensive guidance for testing the docker-mariadb-snapshot container, including automated test suites and manual testing procedures.
+This page provides comprehensive guidance for testing the docker-mariadb-snapshot image, including automated test suites and manual testing procedures.

 ## Quick Start